Europlug: Type G

 The Europlug is physically not compatible with BS 1363 13 A sockets, used in e.g. the UK and Ireland.
-UK law requires a suitable fuse to be fitted in each plug to protect the appliance flexible cord; Europlugs do not contain such fuses.
+UK law requires a suitable fuse to be fitted in each plug to protect the appliance's flexible cord; Europlugs do not contain such fuses.
 BS 1363 sockets contain a child-safety shutter; clause 13.7.2 of BS 1363-2 requires that Europlugs will not open the shutters.
-In some types of BS 1363 socket (but not all) the safety mechanism can be tampered with so that a Europlug may then be forced into the open line and neutral ports.
+In some types of BS 1363 sockets (but not all) the safety mechanism can be tampered with so that a Europlug may then be forced into the open line and neutral ports.
 The UK Electrical Safety Council has drawn attention to the fire risk associated with forcing Europlugs into BS 1363 sockets.
 There is also a risk of damage to both the plug and socket.

-UK Consumer Protection legislation requires that most domestic electrical goods sold must be provided with fitted plugs to BS 1363-1.
+UK consumer protection legislation requires that most domestic electrical goods sold must be provided with fitted plugs to BS 1363-1.
 The exception is that shavers, electric toothbrushes and similar personal hygiene products may be supplied with a Europlug as an alternative to the BS 4573 plug (see below).

+The Europlug fits BS 1363 sockets without shutters, but the plug is only rated for 2.5 A and the UK sockets are fused at 32 A. The round pins have only a very small contact area with the rectangular sockets.

 Fused conversion plugs to BS 1363-5 are available for Europlugs, and equipment fitted with these may be legally sold in the UK.

+Adaptors sold with SAA approval in Australia, despite failing to comply with 'BS 8546: 2016 - Travel adaptors compatible with UK plug and socket system' due to not having shutters, accept Europlugs in the UK position.

 BS 4573 (UK shaver)

 The Europlug is not designed to be compatible with BS 4573 sockets.
 These sockets have 5.1 mm holes with centres spaced 16.7 mm apart, meaning a reliable contact might not be possible.

-Most 2-pin UK shaver sockets will accept either BS 4573 plugs or Europlugs, but are rated for a maximum of 0.2 A. UK Consumer Protection legislation allows for shavers, electric toothbrushes and similar personal hygiene products to be supplied with a Europlug as an alternative to the BS 4573 plug.
+Most 2-pin UK shaver sockets will accept either BS 4573 plugs or Europlugs, but are rated for a maximum of 0.2 A. UK consumer protection legislation allows for shavers, electric toothbrushes and similar personal hygiene products to be supplied with a Europlug as an alternative to the BS 4573 plug.
+This has the advantage that these devices can then also be used in other European countries.

 Type H

 Originally these sockets had flat openings and were not compatible with the Europlug.
-In 1989 a new version was designed to be compatible with the Europlug.
+In 1989, a new version was designed to be compatible with the Europlug.
 Newer sockets have 4.5 mm holes with centres spaced 19 mm apart.
 The minimum distance between the holes is thus 14.5 mm, while the minimum distance between the converged pins on the Europlug is 13.5 mm, allowing it to grip the socket despite its smaller pin width.